The One Change You Should Make to Vastly Improve Your Morning Coffee

-Thea Heilbron, a longtime barista who now serves as the events director at New York’s Cafe Grumpy (which you may know from Girls) recommends a Cuisinart burr grinder like this $50 one for beginners.
+Thea Heilbron, a longtime barista who now serves as the events director at New York’s Cafe Grumpy (which you may know from Girls), recommends a Cuisinart burr grinder like this $35 one for beginners.
+(Mental Floss may receive a percentage of any sales.)
 But she adds that you should never leave your beans inside the grinder’s hopper, even if it looks like the perfect coffee storage space.
 Not only will the oils degrade the burr mill, but over time those oils will get rancid—and spread all over your fresh coffee.
 Unfortunately, this means that “rancid is what most people are used to.”
 No more!

 If you’re really looking for that perfect cup, you should grind your coffee immediately before you brew it.
 “Once the coffee is ground, the aromatics start to disappear within 30 to 45 minutes,” explains Andrew Oberholzer, who roasts the coffee shop Joe’s specialty Top Shelf line.
 When asked if he would ever consider having a coffee shop grind his coffee, he looks a little scandalized, saying that it would be a last resort if he happened to be going away for the weekend to a place with only a drip coffee machine and no grinder.
 His tone of voice indicates that he does not go to those kinds of places.